 During World War II, members of the US Army Nurse Corps took care of the sick and wounded throughout the world, often in dangerous and difficult conditions.
 These brave women inspired four of my novels (A Memory Between Us and the Wings of the Nightingale series), so I’m sharing a four-part series on US Army nursing during the war.
-Last week we looked at who could serve in the Army Nurse Corps.
-Today, we’ll discuss the training the nurses underwent and military rank in the Army Nurse Corps.
-In the following weeks, I’ll provide details on uniforms and general nursing practices.

 The American Red Cross served as the traditional reserve for the Army Nurse Corps.
 As of June 1940, there were 942 women in the Army Nurse Corps, plus 15,700 in the Red Cross first reserve.
 In September 1940, the Red Cross called for the reserves to volunteer for active duty with a one-year commitment, and on October 8, the first Red Cross Nursing Service members were sworn into active duty.